 What makes these games so compelling is figuring out how it works.
 People enjoy challenging themselves to find new patterns and sequences that can help them solve the puzzle (similar to how Big Data and AI analyse data to find common elements).
 Also, there’s nothing quite like the satisfaction of completing something that only a fraction of the population are capable of.

-Several companies like Google and BlackBerry have used puzzles, jigsaws and interactive games to engage with their audience during activations and events to create a unique, stand-out element that would attract and entice attendees to participate.
+Several companies like Google and BlackBerry and even the best corporate event planning companies have used puzzles, jigsaws and interactive games to engage with their audience during activations and events to create a unique, stand-out element that would attract and entice attendees to participate.

 Google has even used cryptic puzzles in their outdoor advertising campaigns for their recruitment process where people who broke the code were asked to come in for an interview shortly after.